What is HIPAA Violation in the workplace?

 What are the HIPAA violation penalties for employees?

-There is a separate HIPAA penalty in each category of breach.
+There are separate HIPAA violation penalties in each category of breach.
 The general factors that impact the level of the financial penalty include the background history, the financial state of the organisation and the damage caused by the violation.

 Tier 1: $100 per violation, minimum fine up to $50,000